 “Cloud is not about technology but rather about a business model.”
 That statement boldly stands out to me in this No Jitter article The Cloud Revolution: Dropping Voice Prices Will Deliver Big Impact.
 Absolutely.
 We agree fully.
-While No Jitter is focused on enterprise consumed communications and UC, this is a truth that applies to the way service providers deploy, manage and monetize their VoIP and UCaaS offerings.
+While No Jitter is focused on enterprise-consumed communications and UC, this is a truth that applies to the way service providers deploy, manage and monetize their VoIP and UCaaS offerings.

 We’ve been saying that service providers are asking for a change in the business model in addition to getting access to the latest and greatest technology.
 They need the marriage of elastic technology and elastic business model.
 Hence the rise of the new way to deliver VoIP and UC: the cloud Voice platform (Alianza and other companies have brought this solution to market).

-Expanding on this focus of cloud as powerful business model, the author, Phil Edholm, argues that the big costs savings for cloud VoIP and UC have not yet arrived and are still largely similar to an on-premises deployment over the life of the VoIP solution.
+Expanding on this focus of cloud as a powerful business model, the author, Phil Edholm, argues that the big costs savings for cloud VoIP and UC have not yet arrived and are still largely similar to an on-premises deployment over the life of the VoIP solution.
 He argues that cloud-based UC costs should be significantly lower than they are today to be breakthrough.

 While we are confident the total cost of ownership of cloud sourcing service provider VoIP is lower than rebuilding a service provider’s network using NFV/telco software solutions, there is significant value in adopting cloud even if the cloud cost is roughly the same as an on-premises solution.
 With the cloud, the business model is still strikingly different and there are six major improvements over the old school way of deploying VoIP:

-1) Reduced risk – with a SaaS approach, VoIP is success-based; this means costs are variable and in-line with revenue (as opposed to fixed in the old way of doing it); there isn’t CAPEX to amortize nor a fixed OPEX from the maintenance fees and operations staff.
+1) Reduced risk – with a SaaS approach, VoIP is success-based; this means costs are variable and in line with revenue (as opposed to fixed in the old way of doing it); there isn’t CAPEX to amortize nor a fixed OPEX from the maintenance fees and operations staff.

 2) Strategic focus – CAPEX and operational resources can be focused on higher priority growth initiatives, including making big bets and embracing other transformative technologies.